Thomas & Friends: Big World! Big Adventures!

 Thomas & Friends: Big World!
 Big Adventures! is a 2018 British animated musical adventure film in the Thomas & Friends franchise.
 The fourteenth and final feature-length special in the Thomas & Friends television series, it follows Thomas the Tank Engine as he aims to become the first steam locomotive to fully travel around the world.
 John Hasler and Joseph May reprise their roles as Thomas in the British and American dubs respectively, while Peter Andre and Yvonne Grundy join the cast.

 The film was announced in 2017 as part of Mattel's planned "big makeover" of the series, with the aforementioned company partnering with the United Nations to incorporate their Sustainable Development Goals into the film.

 Thomas & Friends: Big World!
-Big Adventures! saw a limited theatrical release in the United Kingdom on July 20, 2018, receiving negative critic reviews and grossing million at the box office.
+Big Adventures! saw a limited theatrical release in the United Kingdom on July 20, 2018, receiving mainly negative reviews from critics and grossing million at the box office worldwide.

 Plot

 Rally car Ace passes through Sodor on his way to a multi-continental race starting in Africa.
 He meets Thomas on his way and convinces him to tag along.
 Thomas consults Sir Topham Hatt, who inadvertently agrees when distracted by a telephone, and heads to the docks to be loaded onto Ace's ship.

-They arrive in Dakar, Senegal and head to the first race in the Sahara desert, only for Ace to abandon Thomas due to the lack of railway tracks.
+Thomas and Ace arrive in Dakar, Senegal and head to the first race in the Sahara desert, only for Ace to abandon Thomas due to the lack of railway tracks.
 Thomas encounters a group of rolling stock who are hoping to be taken to Dar es Salaam.
 Thomas accepts the job, and his train becomes increasingly longer throughout the journey.
 Stopping at another train yard, Thomas meets Nia, who offers to help him.
 Thomas refuses, but Nia joins him regardless.
 Meanwhile, Hatt arrives in Senegal in search of Thomas and travels through the desert via camels.

 Thomas and Nia arrive in Dar es Salaam and board a ship with Ace heading to Rio de Janeiro, while Hatt arrives in Dar es Salaam after they leave.
 The engines follow Ace through the Amazon rainforest with a train headed for San Francisco; Thomas denies Nia's request to refuel on water on the way.
 They find Ace having crashed and load him onto their train, only for Thomas to later run out of water.
 Nia suggests making a funnel out of leaves to refill Thomas' boiler with rain, which succeeds.
 Hatt arrives in Rio, learns from a diesel locomotive that Thomas is headed for San Francisco, and searches for him by plane.